 Recently, we have all seen how the coronavirus has negatively impacted our economy.
 We have also heard some experts claim that we are currently in a recession, some going so far as to envision a Great Depression-like economy in the future.
-These are tough times for every, regardless, so it is important to understand the difference between an economic depression and a recession, and what they could mean for your finances.
-Many companies have already suffered as well over 10 million people now find themselves unemployed.
-How the economic crisis is labeled affects the response, so economic experts weighed in on how they define economic depression vs. recession.
+These are tough times for everyone.
+It is important to understand the difference between an economic depression and a recession, and what they could mean for your finances.
+Many companies have already suffered, as well over 10 million people now find themselves unemployed.
+How the economic crisis is labeled affects the response, so experts weighed in on how they define depression vs. recession.

 Economic Depression vs. Recession